 His first serious setback occurred in 1881.
 Columbus and Harriet’s son William, then 14, died of meningitis.
 The couple constructed an ornate mausoleum on their property, with glass shelves to hold its residents encased in glass-topped coffins.
 William was the first to occupy a space in the building.

-The death rattled Columbus.
+The death rattled Columbus Smith.
 His children’s former tutor, Irving Bacheller, by then living in New York, returned to Salisbury for a visit.
-He found Smith’s grief over the death of his son – “the main hope of his life” – had taken a harsh toll, aging Smith and softening his mind.
+He found Smith’s grief over the death of his son – “the main hope of his life” – had taken a harsh toll.
+It aged Columbus Smith and softened his mind.

 But daughter Mary was a growing concern.
 There are hints that during this time Mary, affectionately known as Pinky, was not well.
 She travelled to the American desert in the Southwest for health reasons.
 In 1896, however, it was announced that she would be married to Dr. Alexander McDowell of Bowling Green, Va.